jump-dev/JuMP.jl/docs/src/manual/solutions.md

     error("No conflict could be found for an infeasible model.") end

-# Both constraints should participate in the conflict.
+# Both constraints participate in the conflict.
 MOI.get(model, MOI.ConstraintConflictStatus(), c1)
 MOI.get(model, MOI.ConstraintConflictStatus(), c2)